What Are the EPA Regulations for Secondary Containment Systems?

 Chemical spills can wreak havoc on facility equipment and the environment, as well as present dangers for both worker and product safety.
 Secondary containment is a method which supports a primary containment system, and it safeguards against the spread of such dangers.

-By having an effective secondary containment system, you can better prevent the unauthorized release of toxic or hazardous materials into work areas and the environment.
+By having an effective secondary containment system and chemical resistant epoxy flooring, you can better prevent the unauthorized release of toxic or hazardous materials into work areas and the environment.

 What EPA regulations are there for secondary containment systems?